sframe-wg/sframe/draft-ietf-sframe-enc.md

 needs to be able to access RTP metadata and RTCP feedback messages, which is not possible if all RTP/RTCP traffic is end-to-end encrypted.

-As such, two layers of encryptions and authentication are required:
+As such, two layers of encryption and authentication are required:

   1. Hop-by-hop (HBH) encryption of media, metadata, and feedback messages between the the endpoints and SFU
-  2. End-to-end (E2E) encryption of media between the endpoints
+  2. End-to-end (E2E) encryption (E2EE) of media between the endpoints

 The Secure Real-Time Protocol (SRTP) is already widely used for HBH encryption
 {{?RFC3711}}.
 The SRTP "double encryption" scheme defines a way to do E2E